Installation

 here

-and explore the other sections for node configuration, including [Btcd]
+and explore the other sections for node configuration, including [Btcd],

-depending on which
+[Bitcoind], [Neutrino], [Ltcd], and [Litecoind] depending on which

 chain and node type you’re using.